Joint pain in young adults

 Takeaways

-Even though there are no specific life style measures to prevent the development of various arthritis, since majority of them are due to altered immune system in the body, the severity can be reduced by quitting smoking and a healthy life style.
+Even though there are no specific life style measures to prevent the development of various joint pain, since majority of them are due to altered immune system in the body, the severity can be reduced by quitting smoking and a healthy life style.
 Early diagnosis and early initiation of effective treatment can lead to better quality of life by preventing joint damage and preserving organ function.
 In order to achieve this early referral to a rheumatologist is the key.

 Learn More About Zanskar Health